INM-6/nnmt/docs/source/overview.rst

     Have a look into the documentation for more details on 'lif' parameters.

 Sometimes, before you can calculate a quantity, you first have to calculate something else.
-In that case, you will receive an error message as well:
+If you did not perform the relevant computation previously, you will also receive an error message:

 .. code:: console